pxsalehi/kyma/poc-jetstream/jetstream-poc.md

 - [P] What are the options for encryption when using file-based streams?

+- [P] Benchmark/estimate:
+  + Possible variations are:
-- [P] Benchmark/estimate following using 1 stream for all and 1 stream per `app.*.*.*` and a memory- and file-based cluster:
+    + One stream for all and 1 stream per `app.*.*.*`
+    + Memory- and file-based streams
+    + Replication (cluster size 1 or 3)
+    + Encryption
+  + Metrics
     + Storage size requirement
     + Performance of publishing and subscribing in terms of throughput and latency
     + Cluster stability in the long run

 ### Phase 2